Overview

 , on every object in my_inputs

-, at the same time, each on a separate CPU in the cloud.
+, at the same time, each on a separate CPU in the cloud (the max #CPUs depends on your cluster settings).

-In under 1 second, the three function calls are made simultaneously:
+In under 1 second, the three function calls are made, all at the same time:

 my_function(1)